WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"secular buildings"_

+  2. adjective(CHRISTIAN CHURCH): (of clergy) not subject to or bound by religious rule; not belonging to or living in a monastic or other order.

-  2. adjective(ASTRONOMY): of or denoting slow changes in the motion of the sun or planets.
+  3. adjective(ASTRONOMY): of or denoting slow changes in the motion of the sun or planets.

-  3. adjective(ECONOMICS): (of a fluctuation or trend) occurring or persisting over an indefinitely long period.
+  4. adjective(ECONOMICS): (of a fluctuation or trend) occurring or persisting over an indefinitely long period.

      _"there is evidence that the slump is not cyclical but secular"_

-  4. adjective: occurring once every century or similarly long period (used especially in reference to celebratory games in ancient Rome).
+  5. adjective: occurring once every century or similarly long period (used especially in reference to celebratory games in ancient Rome).

-  5. noun: a secular priest.
+  6. noun: a secular priest.

 - seeth